 Bruising (hematoma) and cell death (necrosis) at the edge of the wound are the most common complications.

-You have a 2 percent chance of experiencing some infection after surgery.
+You have a chance of experiencing some infection after surgery.

 In the case of a serious fracture involving bone displacement, internal pressure can kill cells of the soft tissue around the ankle (necrosis).
 This can cause permanent damage.

 After a fracture, there’s about a chance that you may develop some degree of arthritis in the ankle over the course of your life.

 Even with conservative treatment, it will take time to return to normal activity.
 After conservative treatment, some people are able to do a small amount of weight-bearing right away.
 Your doctor and physical therapist will guide you as to how much and how soon.
 Putting weight on the injured ankle can delay healing or cause new injury.

 It takes at least six weeks for bones to heal.
 Your doctor will use X-rays to monitor the bone healing.
 These may be more frequent if the fracture was set without surgery.

 If you have surgery, recovery may take longer.
 Most people can return to driving within 9 to 12 weeks after surgery, and return to most daily activities within 3 to 4 months.
 For sports, it will take a little longer.